-Without early treatment, certain congenital metabolic diseases and endocrine disorders may cause severe disabilities, or even death.
+Without early treatment, certain rare congenital metabolic diseases, hormone disorders as well as disorders of the blood, immune and neuromuscular systems may cause severe disabilities, organ damage, physical or mental disability, serious infections or even death.
 The consequences of a congenital disease can usually be avoided or reduced by administration of certain drugs or by following a special diet.
-Blood sampling for newborn screening is preferably done between the second to third day of life (37 to 72 hours after birth) from a few drops of blood placed on a filter paper card and sent immediately to a screening laboratory.
+Blood sampling for newborn screening is preferably done between the second and third day of life (37 to 72 hours after birth) from a few drops of blood placed on a filter paper card and sent immediately to a screening laboratory.
 You can find a full description of the tests and individual disorders starting on page 2.